akostrik/exam5_cpp/README.md

 ```
 protected std::string name
 protected std::string effects
-constructor                   // takes its name and its effects, in that order
+constructor(name, effects)
 getName()                     // callable on a constant object
-getEffects()                  // returns strings, callable on a constant object
+std::string getEffects()      // callable on a constant object
-clone                         // pure method, returns a pointer to ASpell, callable on a constant object
+ASpell * clone                // pure method, callable on a constant object
-a launch function             // takes a reference to constant ATarget,calls the getHitBySpell of the passed object, passing the current instance as parameter
+launch(const &ATarget)        // takes a ref to constant ATarget, calls the getHitBySpell of the passed object, passing the current instance as parameter
 ```

 ## **ATarget**, abstract class in Coplien's form
 ```
-string type                   // attribute
+std::string type
-constructor                   // that takes its type
+constructor(type)
-getType()                     // returns a reference to constant string
+const std::string &getType()  // returns a reference to constant string
 clone()                       // a pure method, callable on a constant object
-getHitBySpell()               // function takes a reference to constant ASpell, displays <TYPE> has been <EFFECTS>! (<TYPE> is the ATarget's type, <EFFECTS> is the return of the ASpell's getEffects function)
+getHitBySpell(const &ASpell)  // takes a reference to constant ASpell, displays <TYPE> has been <EFFECTS>! (<TYPE> = ATarget's type, <EFFECTS> = getEffects())
 ```

 ## **Fwoosh**, an implementation of ASpell